 A practical course designed to give the music major instructional skills needed to successfully teach music to elementary students (grades 1-6) in the context of the South Carolina Visual Performing Arts Curriculum Standards.
-The students will be acquainted with the strategies that are unique to the Kodaly method and the Orff approach of learning and experiencing music.
+The students will be acquainted with the strategies that are unique to the Kodaly methods and the Orff approach of learning and experiencing music.
 The course will also integrate the folk songs and instrumental music that are indigenous to the Americas, Africa, and Asia.
 Pre-clinical experiences including observation and teaching in selected elementary school music classrooms will be included.
-Prerequisite: MUSC 2023 (Fall 2007).
+Prerequisite: MUSC 2023.

-EDUC 4112.
-Secondary Choral Music Methods and Materials
+EDUC 4112 Secondary Choral Music Methods and Materials.

-Principles, methods, and materials for teaching choral music in middle school and high school, in the framework of the SC Visual and Performing Arts Curriculum Standards.
+Principles, methods, and materials for teaching choral music in middle school and high school, in the framework of the S.C.
+Visual and Performing Arts Curriculum Standards.
 Includes administrative and supervisory practices, rehearsal and vocal techniques, classroom discipline, and literature, including the music of the Americas, Africa, and Asia.
-Prerequisite: MUSC 2023, MUSC 3062.
-(Spring 2006)
+Required of all P-12 music education teacher candidates..
+Prerequisites: MUSC 2023, MUSC 3062.
+(Spring)

-EDUC 4122.
-Secondary Instrumental Music Methods and Materials
+EDUC 4122 Secondary Instrumental Music Methods and Materials

 Includes administrative and supervisory practices, marching band and jazz ensemble techniques, instrumental music software and computer-assisted instruction, and secondary instrumental literature including music of the Americas, Africa, and Asia.
-Prerequisite: MUSC 2023, MUSC 3062.
-(Spring 2008)
+Required of all P-12 music education teacher candidates..
+Prerequisites: MUSC 2023, MUSC 3062.
+(Spring)

-EDUC 4153.
-Methods of Teaching Secondary/Middle School English
+EDUC 4153 Methods of Teaching English in the Secondary/Middle School

 The principles and methods of teaching high/middle school English.
 Appropriate materials to be used will also be included.
-(Fall 2006) (Spring 2008)
+Required of all secondary English education teacher candidates.
+Offered at departmental discretion.